aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - Locate the etcd pods on the control plane node: `kubectl get pods -A | grep etcd`

-- You can interact with etcd either from the control node, or by using etcdctl from inside an etcd Pod:
+- You can interact with etcd either from the control node, or by using etcdctl in the container inside an etcd Pod:
-`apt install etcd-client` if not available on the main node.
+  - `apt install etcd-client` if not available on the main node.
-`kubectl -n kube-system exec -it etcd-<Tab> -- sh -c "<commands here>"` if using the etcd client on the etcd pod itself.
+  - `kubectl -n kube-system exec -it etcd-<Tab> -- sh -c "<commands here>"` if using the etcd client on the etcd pod itself.

     - `etcdctl -h`  #<-- view options and arguments available to ectdctl